Some torsion classes in the Chow ring and cohomology of $BPGL_n$: Introduction

 Let $PGL_n$ be the quotient group of $GL_n$ over $\mathbb{C}$, modulo scalars.
-The case $G=PGL_n$ appears considerably more difficult.
-The mod $p$ cohomology for some special choices of $n$ is considered in \cite{Ko} (Kono and Mimura), \cite{Va} (Vavpeti{\u c} and Viruel) and \cite{Ka2} (Kameko).
+The case $G=PGL_n$ appears considerably more difficult than the cases mentioned above.
+The mod $p$ cohomology for some special choices of $n$ is considered by Toda \cite{To}, Kono and Mimura \cite{Ko}, Vavpeti{\u c} and Viruel \cite{Va}.
 In \cite{Gu}, the author computed the integral cohomology of $PGL_n$ for all $n>1$ in degree less then or equal to $10$ and found a family of distinguished elements $y_{p,0}$ of dimension $2(p+1)$ for any prime divisor $p$ of $n$ and any $k\geq 0$.
-(In the papers above, what were actually considered are the projective unitary groups $PU_n$, of which the classifying spaces are homotopy equivalent to those of $PGL_n$.)
-In \cite{Vi}, Vistoli determined the ring structures of $A^*_{PGL_p}$ and $H^*_{PGL_p}$ where $p$ is an odd prime.
-In \cite{Ka} (Kameko and Yagita), the additive structure of $A^*_{PGL_p}$ is obtained independently, as a corollary of the main results.
+(In the papers above, what are actually considered are the projective unitary groups $PU_n$, of which the classifying spaces are homotopy equivalent to those of $PGL_n$.)
+In \cite{Ve}, Vezzosi almost fully determined the ring structure of $A^*_{PGL_3}$.
+In \cite{Vi}, Vistoli determined the graded abelian group structures of $A^*_{PGL_p}$ and $H^*_{PGL_p}$ for $p$ an odd prime, and partially determined their ring structures.
+In Kameko and Yagita \cite{Ka}, the additive structure of $A^*_{PGL_p}$ is obtained independently, as a corollary of the main results.

 Classes in the rings $A^*_{PGL_n}$ (resp. $H^*_{PGL_n}$) are important invariants for sheaves of Azumaya algebras of degree $n$ (resp. principal $PGL_n$-bundles.)
-For instance, the ring $H^*_{PGL_n}$ plays a key role in the topological period-index problem, considered by Antieau and Williams (\cite{An} and \cite{An1}), Gu (\cite{Gu1}) and Crowley and Grant (\cite{Cr}).
-This suggests that the $A^*_{PGL_n}$ could be of use in the study of the (algebraic) period-index problem (\cite{Co}, J.-L. Colliot-Th{\'e}l{\`e}ne).
-The cohomology ring $H^*_{PGL_n}$ also appears in the study of Dai-Freed anomalies in particle physics (\cite{Ga}, Garc{\'i}a-Etxebarria and Montero).
+For instance, the ring $H^*_{PGL_n}$ plays a key role in the topological period-index problem, considered by Antieau and Williams \cite{An}, \cite{An1}, Crowley and Grant \cite{Cr}, and the author in \cite{Gu1}, \cite{Gu2}.
+This suggests that the $A^*_{PGL_n}$ could be of use in the study of the (algebraic) period-index problem due to J.-L. Colliot-Th{\'e}l{\`e}ne \cite{Co}.
+The cohomology ring $H^*_{PGL_n}$ also appears in the study of anomalies in particle physics such as \cite{cordova2020anomalies}, \cite{davighi2019global} and \cite{Ga}.
+Antieau \cite{antieau2015integral} and Kameko \cite{Ka2} considered the cohomology of $\mathbf{B}G$ for some finite cover $G$ of $PGL_{p^2}$ to construct counterexamples for the integral Tate conjecture.